nickrsan/OpenAgua/README.md

 ## Hydra Platform

 1. Install Hydra Platform and dependencies as described at https://github.com/UMWRG/HydraPlatform#hydraplatform.
+Some pointers for installing on Ubuntu:
+* For mysql-connector-python: `sudo apt-get install python-mysql.connector`
+* For bcrypt, make sure to install python-dev first: `sudo apt-get install python-dev`
 2. Specify the database that Hydra Platform will use in /HydraPlatform/config/hydra.ini.
 By default this is a local SQLite database, but any SQL database can be used, such as MySQL, which is what OpenAguaDSS.org uses.
 3. Decide on hosting configuration.
 Hydra Platform comes with its own web interface, so can be configured either as a server available only to the local machine (which OpenAgua can still access), or as a public web server with the built-in user interface exposed to the world.
 a.
 If a non-public server is used, follow step 4. on https://github.com/UMWRG/HydraPlatform#installation to run the server: `chmod +x run_server.sh i(i. ./run_server.sh`.